Duke says royal family ‘without doubt’ withheld phone hacking information from him

 Prince Harry claims Buckingham Palace ‘withheld’ information about historic phone hacking for ‘long time’

-Duke claims Buckingham Palace withheld information as a claim could ‘open a can of worms’
+Duke says information withheld as a claim could ‘open a can of worms’

-Prince Harry has accused the royal family of withholding information from him about phone hacking because they didn't want him to bring a claim as it would “open a can of worms”.
+The Duke of Sussex has accused the royal family of withholding information from him about phone hacking because they did not want him to bring a claim as it would “open a can of worms”.

-In a witness statement submitted before his civil claim against Daily Mail publisher Associated Newspapers, the Duke of Sussex said that he was conditioned to accept his family's rule to “never complain, never explain” when dealing with the press.
+In a witness statement submitted before his civil claim against Daily Mail publisher Associated Newspapers, Prince Harry said that he was conditioned to accept his family’s rule to “never complain, never explain” when dealing with the press.

 But discussing phone hacking claims against News Group Newspapers, Harry said “I became aware that I had a claim that I could bring” in 2018.